tom2almighty/hugo-narrow-docs/docs/configration/menu.md

 - etc.

 2. **Custom Icons**

-Download you icons with SVG format at `assets/icons/`.
+Download you icons with SVG format at `assets/icons/`, You can find a lot awesome icon at [Iconify Design](https://icon-sets.iconify.design/).

 Use: `icon: SVG filename`